 Stir-fried morning glory (water spinach) is my favourite vegetable dish ever and I just couldn’t resist ordering it after seeing it on the menu.
 The vegetables are stir-fried with chillies and shrimp paste, which turned out to be incredibly fragrant and got a lovely umami taste to them.
 It’s got a gentle kick to it and a decent amount of “wok-hei” to give that robust edge of a proper stir-fry.
 All in all, I loved it and it totally hit my childhood cravings spot on.

 For drinks, I always like to order a Teh Tarik when visiting a Malaysian restaurant.
 The tea strength for this particular Teh Tarik was slightly on the weaker end but the overall taste was nice.
 The texture was rich and smooth, and it was beautifully frothy on top.
 Not a bad cuppa at all but just not a stellar one either.

 Last but not least, we had the rose sirap bandung.
 The light rosy fragrance was lovely and the drink was mildly sweet & creamy to taste.
 Personally, we are more used to and prefer a rich milky touch like Normah’s.
 It’s not too bad, nonetheless.

 Restaurant Review Summary

 All in all, it doesn’t beat our top favourite Malaysian spots but Putera Puteri is a decent restaurant to pop by every now and then.
-I’ve heard some good things about their Char Kway Teow, which I’d be keen to try next time to see if it beats Hawker’s Kitchen’s!
+I’ve heard some good things about their Char Kway Teow, which I managed to try at Halia Restaurant instead and I can confirm that it doesn’t disappoint!